-Month two of your pregnancy...in which you visit lots of loos and might be a bit snappy and spend your time searching for the nearest loo.
+Month two of your pregnancy...in which you may be a bit snappy and spend your time searching for the nearest loo.

 Now that you’re into the second month of pregnancy, let’s talk about how many tests you’ve peed on.
 Come on.
 How many?
 A lot right?